tlienart/PkgPage.jl/page/index.md

 1. change the `run` part of `DeployPage.yml` by specifying the `output` keyword argument  in `PkgPage.optimize` for instance: `PkgPage.optimize(input="page", output="page")`,
 1. change the `prepath` in `config.md` to reflect that the base URL will contain that additional folder, for instance `@def prepath = "YourPackage.jl/page"`.

-**Use your own URL**: you can usually get your host service like netlify to deploy a specific branch, do make sure to set `@def prepath = ""` in your `config.md` though.
+**Use your own URL**: you can usually get host services like Netlify to deploy a specific branch, do make sure to set `@def prepath = ""` in your `config.md` though.
+If you're doing this manually, you simply need to put the content of `__site` wherever your server requires it.

 \end{:section}